Larry Kramer (legal scholar)

-Larry Kramer (born June 23, 1958) is an American legal scholar and nonprofit executive.
-He is the current president of the William and Flora Hewlett Foundation and the former dean of Stanford Law School (2004–2012).
-He is a scholar of both constitutional law and civil procedure.
+Larry D. Kramer (born June 23, 1958) is an American legal scholar serving as the president and vice chancellor of the London School of Economics since April 2024.
+Previously, he was president of the William and Flora Hewlett Foundation from 2012 through 2023.
+Prior to that role, he was the Dean of Stanford Law School (2004–2012).
+He is a scholar of constitutional law and history, conflict of laws (private international law), and civil procedure.

-Biography

-Education
+Early life and education

-Kramer was born on June 23, 1958, in Chicago, Illinois to a Jewish family.
-He graduated magna cum laude and Phi Beta Kappa from Brown University in 1980 with an A.B. in psychology and religious studies.
-He graduated Order of the Coif and cum laude from the University of Chicago Law School in 1984.
+Kramer was born on June 23, 1958, in Chicago, Illinois.
+Kramer attended Brown University, where he graduated in 1980 with a Bachelor of Arts, magna cum laude, in psychology and religious studies with membership in Phi Beta Kappa.
+He graduated Order of the Coif and magna cum laude from the University of Chicago Law School in 1984.

 Kramer clerked for Judge Henry Friendly of the U.S. Court of Appeals for the Second Circuit (1984–85) and U.S. Supreme Court Justice William J. Brennan Jr. (1985–86).